 Storm chasing has become much more popular over the years thanks to reality television.
-These shows chronicle the action, showing chasers attempting to get ever closer to severe storms and tornadoes.
+Shows chronicle the action, showing chasers attempting to get ever closer to severe storms and tornadoes.

 What Is a Storm Chaser and What Do They Do?